All Episodes

 Because the rumors of, I'm not going to name names.

-I've heard so many big A-list names have been involved in this occult thing, this satanic worshipping, this blood drinking of, I don't have any proof.
+I've heard so many big A-list names have been involved in this occult thing, this satanic worshiping, this blood drinking of, I don't have any proof.

-I've been talking about stories for a long, long time about this.
+I've heard stories for a long, long time about this.

 Actually, somebody came out recently.